GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 1. Build your application, specifying your extended webpack config with the `--extra-webpack-config` option.

-For a video introduction, check the video below.
+For a quick walkthrough, check out this video:

 <div style="width:100%; padding-top: 56.25%; position: relative;">
 <iframe style="width:100%; height: 100%;position: absolute; top: 50%; left: